codess-aus/PL-900/Bus_value.md

 In Power Platform, Power Automate is a cloud-based service that makes it simple for any user to build workflows that automate time-consuming tasks and processes across applications and services.
 Use Power Automate to create an approval flow.
 You can use Power Automate to improve the sales order approval process by using an approval flow to notify the salespeople's manager about new orders.
 By using the SQL Server connector, you can start this workflow at the moment a sales order is created in the database using the When an item is created trigger.
 Power Automate is used to create workflows to automate within and across cloud services.
+You should use Power Automate to create flows that automate repetitive tasks like approvals, emails and copying files.

 **Azure Functions** To use Azure Functions, business users should have software development skills in order to perform these tasks.